felleg/felleg.gitlab.io-backup/content/reads/read-48-remote-not-distant.md

 1. (p.
 249) Rewards, by their very nature, narrow our focus.
 They concentrate the mind.
 1. (p.
 254) Assume miscommunication over malice.
 1. (p.
+269) **The 7 decision-making methods**:
+    - Autocratic ("I will decide alone.")
+      - Works well for decisions that need to happen fast.
+    - Delegation ("I fully delegate.")
+      - Transfers temporary authority to someone who might be better informed to decide, and it's a good opportunity to train people to make decisions.
+    - Democratic ("The majority decides.")
+      - You might consider a weighted system, e.g. the person ultimately responsible for the work or decisions gets triple voting power, those affected by the decision get double power, etc.
+    - Consensus ("We all agree together.")
+      - Is hard to implement in large groups.
+    - Avoidance ("I won't decide yet.")
+      - Works well when there's a lot of ambiguity or when postponing a decision won't create a negative consequence.
+Sometimes, the best decision is not to make one.
+    - Consent ("No one objects.")
+      - Is not the same as consensus: it means that no one opposes the idea even if they don't agree.
+    - Consultative ("I will consult before deciding.")
+      - Requires being clear about why you are asking for input.
+Some people confuse being consulted with a Democratic method, but there's a difference between providing input and voting.
+1. (p.
+272) No decision method is perfect; they all have pros and cons.
+1. (p.
+272) When a decision will impact people's work or them personally, you should get their input.
+1. (p.
 276) We don't need heroic leaders.
 We need human beings who take care of people.
 1. (p.
 278) As a leader, you can't be both a player and a coach.
 Trying